awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 **AWS Management Console**
 [The Secrets Manager console](https://console.aws.amazon.com/secretsmanager/) is a browser\-based interface that you can use to manage your secrets\.
 You can perform almost any task that's related to your secrets by using the console\.
-Currently, you can't do the following in the console:
+Currently, you can't perform the following in the console:
 + *Store binary data in a secret\.* The console currently stores data only in the `SecretString` field of the secret, and doesn't use the `SecureBinary` field\.
 To store binary data, you must currently use the AWS CLI or one of the AWS SDKs\.

 **AWS Command Line Tools**
-The AWS command line tools let you issue commands at your system's command line to perform Secrets Manager and other AWS tasks\.
+The AWS command line tools allows you to issue commands at your system command line to perform Secrets Manager and other AWS tasks\.
 This can be faster and more convenient than using the console\.
-The command line tools also are useful if you want to build scripts that perform AWS tasks\.
+The command line tools can be useful if you want to build scripts to perform AWS tasks\.
 AWS provides two sets of command line tools: the [AWS Command Line Interface](https://aws.amazon.com/cli/) \(AWS CLI\) and the [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell/)\.
 For information about installing and using the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
 For information about installing and using the Tools for Windows PowerShell, see the [AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)\.

 **AWS SDKs**